shanesturrock/bioit/docs/BioIT-repository.md

 You can run a version check for all installed packages by running:

-    ~/bioit/bin/version_check -avf
+    ~/bioit/bin/version_check -av

-This will download any updated source and you can then build the package and RPM as described on the specific tool page under applications.
+This will identify any updated source and you can then build the package and RPM as described on the specific tool page under applications.

 Once built, put the new RPM into the repo directory and run the `createrepo` command.

     cd /opt/bioit/repo
     createrepo -g bioit.xml /opt/bioit/repo
     sudo yum clean all
     sudo yum groupupdate bioit

+A `buildrepo` alias can be setup to do updates by adding the following to your `.bash_profile`:

+    alias buildrepo='cd /opt/bioit/repo ; createrepo . -g bioit.xml --database'

+Now when you add new RPMs you can just run the `buildrepo` alias and they will be added to the repository.

 ## Testing